mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="rufus-install.png" alt="Screenshot of Rufus" caption="I use [Rufus](https://rufus.ie) to write my Pi micro SD cards, but any whole disk imaging tool will work.">}}

 Enable SSH access by placing a file called `ssh` on the microSD's boot partition.
-If you're connecting over wireless, you'll also need to [create a `wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) on the boot partition.
+If you're connecting over wireless, you'll also need to [add a `wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

 When you're done preparing the microSD card, insert it into your Pi device.

 ### Install a case (optional)

 The Raspberry Pi 4 famously generates a lot of heat (TODO: link to GeerlingGuy post).
-You can run it fine as a bare chip, but you'll likely run
+You can run it fine as a bare chip, but you'll likely hit stability issues.
+Fortunately, there's a wide selection of cases that cool either with a fan or by passively spreading the heat from the CPU and GPU across a larger surface area.

+I like this minimalist case that provides passive cooling:

 TODO: Photos

-I use this chip

 ### Power your Pi via GPIO

 People typically power their Pi through its USB-C port.
-Tiny Pilot uses this port to connect to the target computer and emulate a USB keyboard.
+TinyPilot uses this port to connect to the target computer and emulate a USB keyboard.
 The Pi requires 3 Amps of power, but a computer's standard USB port outputs less than 1 Amp of power.
 It's enough to boot the Pi, but the Pi will run into stability issues if that's its only power source.

 You can solve this with a [3 Amp USB wall charger](https://amzn.to/2YitxsN) and a [USB to TTL serial cable](https://amzn.to/2Yk1CIX).
 The USB to TTL cable connects to the Pi's GPIO pins, ensuring the device always receives at least 3 Amps of electricity.

 The USB to TTL cable plugs into the Pi's outer row of GPIO pins just before the end of the row.
 See the photos below:

-{{<gallery caption="To power the Pi, connect a USB to TTL">}}
+{{<gallery caption="To power the Pi, connect a [USB to TTL cable](https://amzn.to/3cVkuTT) to the power pins on the GPIO.">}}
   {{< img src="power-pins-top.jpg" alt="Top view of USB to TTL connection" maxWidth="400px" >}}
   {{< img src="power-pins-side.jpg" alt="Side view of USB to TTL connection" maxWidth="400px" >}}
 {{</gallery>}}